MicrosoftDocs/common-data-model-and-service/common-data-model/automotive-accelerator.md

 ## Additional resources

-- Find the Automotive Accelerator here on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-365/msauto.msftautomotivecommondatamodel?tab=Overview).
+- Find the Automotive Accelerator on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-365/msauto.msftautomotivecommondatamodel?tab=Overview).

-- The Automotive Accelerator is provided as part of the open-source creative license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-Automotive).
+- The Automotive Accelerator is provided as part of the open-source Creative Commons license and available on [GitHub](https://github.com/microsoft/Industry-Accelerator-Automotive).